alinmindroc/Dino-Plugin/README.md

 The main reason for this is some nitty-gritty behaviour of JNI that caches big data structures and, as a result of this, there was no possibility of changing an executable and reloading it into the plugin; it would have shown the same result.
-* The ```/tmp/dino``` directory used for storing the executables and cached results is not the best chosen, as it is cleared at every machine startup.
 * Possible improvements would be:
   * Adding sorting and search functionality in the function table
   * Show functions in a tree-like structure in the diff view, with callee functions branching from callers.